Facilities Onboard for Infants & Children

 - Infant seat belts are available onboard for babies under the age of 2 years.
 Please advise cabin crew onboard.

-- Child meal - You can add a special meal request as long as this is done within 24 hours of your flight departure.
+- Child meals can be requested up to 24 hours prior to departure.
 Simply contact your local Aer Lingus Reservations Department.
 For contact details click here: Reservations Department.
 Please ensure you have your booking reference number.

 - Video and audio entertainment are provided on all long-haul flights (travel outside Europe).
 In addition to these, Business Class passengers can choose from 9 entertainment channels depending on the aircraft including Kids/Family movies.

 Our new video on-demand entertainment system is now provided on our flights to the US.
 This on-demand system allows the passenger to play, stop, rewind or fast-forward a wide range of blockbuster films, TV programmes and music videos.
 You can also play a wide range of in-flight games with the option of competing against your fellow passengers.

 See what inflight movies are showing this month here.